qordwasalreadytaken/PoD-History-Builder/README.md

 - Looks at skills and equipment and creates a build planner url that maps those skills and equips
 - Maps that url to timestamp
 - Creates/updates index.json that maps timestamp url's to character names
-- Runs at 1o minutes pas the hour, every hour
+- Runs at 10 minutes past the hour, every hour

 ## Search.html
 - Searches index for character names